Johndenisnyagah/Password-Manager/README.md

 # PassM - Secure Password Manager

+> 🤖 **AI-Assisted Development**: This project was developed with the assistance of GitHub Copilot AI, which helped with code generation, debugging, architecture decisions, and best practices implementation.

 A modern, secure, and hybrid password manager built with Flutter.
 PassM prioritizes security with client-side encryption while offering a premium user experience with smooth animations and intuitive design.

 > ⚠️ **Development Status**: This project is currently in active development and is **NOT production-ready**.
 Use at your own risk.
 Do not use this as your primary password manager until a stable release is announced.